corcus/docs.microsoft.com-nuget/docs/API/introduction.md

 # optional metadata

-description: There are a variety of ways to interact with NuGet programmatically: fetching package information and extending authentication with package sources
+description: "There are a variety of ways to interact with NuGet programmatically: fetching package information and extending authentication with package sources"
 #ROBOTS:
 #audience:
 #ms.devlang: